Effective dispute resolution

 Our Difficult conversations in the workplace – manager course can help you prepare for these discussions with your employee.
 The course includes practical tips to help you handle the conversation well, deal with the problem and get on with running your business.
-You can access this and other free online courses from at www.fairwork.gov.au/learning
+You can access this and other free online courses at www.fairwork.gov.au/learning.

 Many disputes occur when there has been a change in the workplace.
 Change can have a significant impact on employees, especially if it was unexpected.
 It can leave them uncertain or even anxious or afraid about what the change will mean for them, which can lead to misunderstandings and disputes.
 Good communication and a consultative approach can help to minimise conflict.